laurentpayot/purescript-for-elm-developers/README.md

 myPassword = toPassword "123456"
 ```

-There are many useful methods available for working with newtypes using the [Newtype](https://pursuit.purescript.org/packages/purescript-newtype/) package.

 ## Type classes

 The `show` function takes a value and displays it as a string. `show` is defined by a type class in the Prelude module called Show, which is defined as follows: